What Tools Should Transmission Linemen Carry?Lowell Corporation

 - 152 Double Square Transmission Lineman’s Wrench

 In addition, you’ll need to have necessary tools like pliers, screwdrivers, cutters, cable knives, ropes, and rulers.
 Critical safety equipment such as rubber gloves, leather protectors, steel-toed boots, nearby first-aid, and a hard hat are also must-haves.
 Typically, you carry all of these in your tool belt.
-Lowell’s business is making sure you have the right wrenches for the job every time.
+Lowell’s products ensure you always have the right wrenches for the job.

 The Road to Transmission Line Work

-Thousands of people risk their lives everyday maintaining the electrical grid as transmission linemen.
 However, not everyone is cut out for the job.
-In observance of National Lineman Appreciation Day on April 18, we wanted to examine the most common qualities of a successful line worker.
-If you’re already a part of the field, these are the attributes you should be aiming for.
+Keep reading to learn the most common qualities of a successful line worker.
+If you’re already a part of the field, we listed some attributes you should aspire to achieve.
 If you’re thinking about starting any time soon, read our list below:

 To become a lineman, you must have considerable physical and mental strength.
-Working on the line means lugging gear, pulling hefty cable and wire, and tolerating long hours day or night.
+Working on the line means lugging gear, pulling hefty cable and wire, and tolerating long hours of day or night.
 Every day presents a different challenge, from unfinished job sites to a variety of inclement weather.
-Not to mention, dealing with high-voltage lines leaves very little room for error.
-A mistake on a pylon or transmission tower can be life-threatening for line work.
+Not to mention, dealing with high-voltage lines leaves little room for error.
+A pylon or transmission tower mistake can be life-threatening for line work.

-Lineman work often ranks among the 10 most dangerous jobs in the U.S., with more than 20 workers per 100,000 casualties every year.
+Lineman work often ranks among the 10 most dangerous jobs in the U.S., with more than 20 workers per 100,000 casualties annually.
 It’s all because linemen traverse distances hundreds of feet in the air while installing and repairing electrical lines.
-As a result, they’re often the first people that emergency services deploy after natural disasters.
-Even though safety training is a major part of the role, linemen have to be aware of the tremendous sacrifice that many in their industry are willing to make.
+As a result, they’re often the first people emergency services deploy after natural disasters.
+Even though lineman safety training is a major part of the role, linemen must be aware of the tremendous sacrifice many in their industry are willing to make.

 Everything that comes with being a lineman makes it more than a career; it’s a lifestyle.
-Linemen put their mark on the world one electric pole at a time, so it requires a certain amount of pride to ensure each project lives up to their personal expectations.
-Because of this, one lapse in fatigue or one misplaced tool can ruin an entire zip code – or worse, someone’s life.
-It’s crucial for linemen to be able to dedicate the time and energy to acquire these skills.
+Linemen put their mark on the world one electric pole at a time, requiring a certain amount of pride to ensure each project lives up to their expectations.
+Because of this, one lapse in fatigue or misplaced tool can ruin an entire zip code – or worse, someone’s life.
+Linemen must be able to dedicate the time and energy to acquire these skills.